A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type: Proof of the Main Theorem

-Since $\mu/\lambda$ is connected, the right-hand side of (\ref{ribbon_k_containing}) counts the size of the maximal ribbon contained in skew shape $\mu/\lambda$ along with its northwest border.
-Hence, the conditions of $\mu$ such that $\widetilde{G}_\mu$ appears in the decomposition of $\widetilde{G}_\lambda p_k$ are: $\mu \in \mathcal{P}_n, \mu \geq \lambda$ such that $c(\mu/\lambda) \leq k$, $\mu/\lambda$ is connected and the maximal ribbon along its northwest border has size at least $k$. \end{proof} The example below visualize the first step: constructing tableaux $T$, in the proof of Theorem \ref{main1}. \begin{ex} We continue Example \ref{skew_diagram}.
+Since $\mu/\lambda$ is connected, the right-hand side of (\ref{ribbon_k_containing}) counts the size of the maximal ribbon contained in the skew shape $\mu/\lambda$ along its northwest border.
+Hence, the conditions of $\mu$ such that $\widetilde{G}_\mu$ appears in the decomposition of $\widetilde{G}_\lambda p_k$ are: $\mu \in \mathcal{P}_n, \mu \geq \lambda$ such that $c(\mu/\lambda) \leq k$, $\mu/\lambda$ is connected and the maximal ribbon along its northwest border has size at least $k$. \end{proof} The example below visualizes the first step, constructing tableaux $T$, in the proof of Theorem \ref{main1}. \begin{ex} \normalfont We continue Example \ref{skew_diagram}.
 In the picture below, $\mathcal{B}$ is the set of four boxes \fbox{{1}}, and the skew diagram $(\lambda+(1^n))/\lambda$ is colored in yellow.
-So $\gamma$ is the set of three yellow boxes with blue entries $1$ inside.
+Therefore, $\gamma$ is the set of three yellow boxes with blue entries with value $1$ inside.